-The big drawback of this method is that it's really time-consuming.
-You also have no insurance that the people you email will actually reply to your emails.
+The big drawback of this method is that it's time-consuming.
+You also have no insurances that the people you email will reply.

 Precisely the reason why we've created a second way!

-This approach allows you to relax while your email address is being warmed up automatically.
+This approach allows you to relax while your email address gets warmed up automatically. 🥶 -> 😍

-It all started with our users.
-The good thing with lemlist community is that it's the biggest online community around email outreach.
+It all starts with our users.
+The good thing with lemlist community is that it's the biggest online community around sales automation 🤖

-Hence, people often face similar problems and are always happy to help each other out.
+Hence, people often face similar problems and are always happy to help each other.

-This is how we've built lemwarm, a feature in lemlist that allows you to send and receive emails from other lemlisters.
+This is how we've built lemwarm, a feature that allows you to send and receive emails from other lemlisters.
 Yeah, that's how we call our awesome users. 😎

 In other words, you'll warm up your email account automatically and keep it that way.

-Since other people who are sending emails also have their account connected to lemlist, we'll create conversations by replying to those messages with more unique content (exactly as if you were doing it manually).
+Since other people who are sending emails also have their account connected to lemlist, we'll create conversations by replying to those messages with more unique content.